 Such a man was Muhammad Ali, an Albanian tobacco merchant who had led a regiment of his people into Egypt on behalf of the Ottomans after the French invasion.
 He had proved himself an able soldier then, and now proved himself an even more adept intriguer, using his wiles to fill the power vacuum that followed the final French surrender.
 Bowing to the reality of a rising power, the Ottomans made him their acknowledged governor of Egypt on August 7, 1803, then awarded him the rank of viceroy two years later.
 He would rule the country until 1848, and the dynasty he founded would last until 1952.

 Muhammad Ali was a brutal ruler, who taxed his people to the ragged edge of starvation and murdered his internal enemies by the thousands.
 In this he resembled the Mamelukes, whose remnants he spent the early part of his reign purging from Egypt.
 Like most of them, he was largely illiterate, and never bothered to learn even spoken Arabic, the language of the people he ruled.
-He was, however, very different from them in other respects.
+He was, however, very different from the Mamelukes in other respects.
 He was eager to modernize the country’s lamentable infrastructure, building irrigation systems and canals at enormous expense.
 And he was eager as well to forge close ties with the great powers of Europe, seeing that as the best way to raise Egypt’s status in the world.
 Little loved by the people he oppressed, his reign nevertheless marked the beginning of a more outward-looking age for Egypt — relatively speaking, of course.

 As was his wont with influential European visitors, Muhammad Ali received the entire party lavishly.
-Annesley and Salt were fetched for their first audience with the viceroy by an ornate carriage pull by five splendid horses, and served coffee in golden cups inside the leader’s magnificent palace.
+Annesley and Salt were fetched for their first audience with the viceroy by an ornate carriage pulled by five splendid horses, and served coffee in golden cups inside the leader’s magnificent palace.
 There Muhammad Ali offered them a special treat: a trip out to the Giza Plateau to view the pyramids.

 It was a more generous offer than it might first appear.
 Conflicts with the Mamelukes and other rebel groups had made it impossible for Europeans to visit the plateau safely since the days when the French savants had made their observations.
 To do so now would require a significant logistical outlay on the part of the viceroy’s army.
 “I had numerous applications from the Europeans who happened to be in Cairo, to permit them to attend with me,” wrote Annesley later, “with which, of course, I complied.”
 On March 5, 1806, the party of some forty Europeans, accompanied by no fewer than 2000 soldiers and even two artillery cannons, arrived on the Giza Plateau.